 The Japanese did allow the French to continue to run Vietnam on a day-to-day basis.
 So, during World War II, everything pretty much stayed the same – except this time, the Vietnamese were under brutal Japanese control.

 People were dying by the minute due to starvation.
 Dead bodies were daily being picked off the streets.
-Ho Chi Minh seeing this plight of the ordinary Vietnamese and starvation of the Vietnamese people, ordered his group of Viet Minh rebels to attack the rice storehouses of the Japanese and then distribute the rice to the starving Vietnamese population.
+Ho Chi Minh seeing the plight of the ordinary Vietnamese and the starvation of the Vietnamese people, ordered his group of Viet Minh rebels to attack the rice storehouses of the Japanese and then distribute the rice to the starving Vietnamese population.
 This act of helping save and help his people first undoubtedly helped endear the Vietnamese people to Ho Chi Minh and the Viet Minh rebels.

 To add to this, the only real military force was Ho Chi Minh and his band of rebels, the Viet Minh.
 America realizing this at the time and as Japan was our enemy, was also helping to arm and train the Viet Minh to fight against the Japanese occupation of Vietnam.